jerrydix/marlkarx/README.md

 The Bot is currently only optimized to run on my friend's server, but you can use most of the features on your own server, too.

-This bot supports slash commands and can be used as a music bot.
+This bot supports slash commands and has music bot capabilities.

 ## Setup
 For setting up the bot and getting the ping, imagine, complete, reminder and music commands up to work you will have to create a config.json with the following form: